-Each of us wants to have a smart mind and a healthy brain.
+Each of us wants a smart mind and a healthy brain.

-And we all want to keep our mental acuity razor-sharp as we age.
+And we want to keep our mental acuity razor-sharp as we age.

 Here are eight ways to make your own brain even smarter than it is now.

 High dietary fish intake is associated with a lower risk of Alzheimer’s disease which is probably related to the protective function of the Omega-3 fatty acids in the fish.
 Omegas can be tricky – you want to take enough but not too much.
 Ask your naturopath or doctor for the correct dosage of Omega-3 that will meet your unique needs.

 2. Ask Your Doctor about Food-Based Supplements

 Consuming excellent nutrition after the age of 50 is essential if you want to continue to have great overall health – including brain health.